UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 trainer.train()
 ```

-The Trainer will save model checkpoints during the training to the given `absa_checkpoints` directory.
+The Trainer will save the model checkpoints during the training to the given `absa_checkpoints` directory.
 Those include model weights, optimizer, and scheduler states, but not the tokenizer.
 Checkpoints are good for re-initializing the training procedure.
-For production, only weights and tokenizer are needed.
-It makes sense to store this two artefacts at the same position for later usage:
+For production, only weights and tokenizer are important.
+It makes sense to store those two artefacts at the same position for later usage:

 ```python
 from transformers import AutoTokenizer